 In the event of an emergency, when you cannot pick up your child at the site on time, the site staff will make every effort to contact only those individuals listed on the Emergency Card to pick up the child.
-The individual who is designated by the parent/guardian to pick up the child will need to show Picture Identification to verify that they are on the Emergency Card.
-After all efforts have been made to contact all persons on the Emergency Card and no one can be reached, the agency will call the local Police Department and turn the child over to law enforcement.
+The individual designated by the parent/guardian to pick up the child will need to show "picture identification" to verify that they are on the Emergency Card.
+After staff have made all efforts to contact all persons on the Emergency Card and they cannot reach anyone, the agency will call the local Police Department and turn the child over to law enforcement.

-No parent is authorized to call the site and instruct any of the VOALA personnel to add a new name on the emergency card.
+Do not call the site and instruct any of the VOALA personnel to add a new name on the emergency card.
 Staff cannot confirm if the individual on the phone is the actual parent or a complete stranger.
 Parents must make requests for changes to the Emergency Card in person.

-According to the Parent Agreement and for the safety of the children, parents must abide by the safety & security rules regarding how to update the Emergency Card.
+According to the Parent Agreement and for the safety of the children, parents must abide by the safety and security rules regarding how to update the Emergency Card.